carpentries-incubator/hpc-intro/_extras/discuss.md

 > compares nucleotide or protein sequences to sequence databases and calculates
 > the statistical significance.
 >
-> In this exercise, you should use what you have learnt so far to set up a way
+> In this exercise, you should use what you have learned so far to set up a way
 > to run multiple serial BLAST+ analyses in parallel.
 There are many different
 > ways to do this that can be used on their own or in combination.
 Some ideas
 > include: